TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

     Sometimes teams struggle to identify which technical debt items are worth investing into or how to align them to company goals.
-    We recently had some internal sessions to discuss this topic, and we came with a simple strategy to classify and measure techdebt across teams while having a chance to align it with product needs.
+    We recently had some internal sessions to discuss this topic, and we came with a simple strategy to classify and measure techdebt across teams while having a chance to align it with our product needs.
 toc: false
 toc_sticky: true
 categories: